iz4ack/RDB2OWL-Bench/README.md

-# Ontology Generation Benchmark from Relational Databases
+# Ontology Learning Benchmark from Relational Databases

 This repository provides a **benchmarking framework for the automatic generation of ontologies** from relational databases.
 It includes: